-Darren Lucas’s Worst Films of 2018 The ten worst film of the year
+Darren Lucas’s Worst Films of 2018

 The year in film has been a mixed bag.
 We have had the greats, the goods, and even the averages; here I am picking the worst of the year.
 My rule is that these films will have to have a major star or be part of a big franchise; I refuse to criticize directors who try something different with little to no budgets.

 This real-life heist movie follows four young men who want to steal from the college library.
 The biggest problem for me in this film turns to be the idea that we have interviews with the real criminals looking back at their mistakes along the way.
 I have never been a fan of glorifying criminal activity, which this film does, though there is a positive in the performances from Evan Peters and Barry Keoghan.

 The first and only comic book movie on the list.
 I have picked the Spider-Man villain or anti-hero Venom because I did get frustrated with the voice work by Tom Hardy, and even though some of it was funny, the film never felt dark enough for the character.
 If they had followed Deadpool’s example we could have enjoyed it more.
 The final problem for me fell with the idea that Venom will never have a hero to fight because Spider-Man is no longer owned by Sony.

 Keanu Reeves has reinvented himself over the last couple of years.
 John Wick helped with this.
 Siberia will only see him taking a step back because the story is a jumbled mess that focuses too long on a romance angle which just isn’t needed to follow a deal which will only send you to sleep.

 Netflix, we have a strange relationship.
 You can give us the best movies of the year, but then you give us The Open House, one of the worst movies you will ever see, with an ending which made zero sense and poor acting.
 The only reason this film gets anywhere off the bottom of the list is the location being used wonderfully.